vsg-dev/VulkanSceneGraph/docs/Design/DesignPrinciplesAndPhilosophy.md

     * Use features and idioms of that make sense for a scene graph
     * Don't use features because they are new, trendy, or the "standard" way of doing things - they must make the code cleaner and more maintable without hindering performance (i.e don't use vsg::shared_ptr<> as it has huge performance penalty.)
     * Don't make assumptions, implement and benchmark.
-* Use CMake for cross-platform as it's effective and the defacto standard build tool used in real-tme graphics industry
+* Use CMake for cross-platform as it's effective and the defacto standard build tool used in real-tme graphics industry, when implementing scripts make them work in standard ways that developers will be familiar with
-* Minimal dependencies for the VukanSceneGraph library to ensure it's quick and easy to build:
+* Minimize dependencies for the VukanSceneGraph library to ensure it's quick and easy to build:
     * C++17
     * Vulkan
     * CMake
     * Native Windowing
+* Use github as it's widely used, and structure the repository in ways that are familiar to others and work well with standard tools.

+### Scene Graph related principles:

 * ***"minimal and complete"*** : VulkanSceneGraph library to be focused on creating and traversing a scene graph and basic rendering in a viewer.
     * Additonal libraries and frameworks to provide domain specific types of functionality, such as 3rd party data loaders to be provided by a family of supplimentary libraries.
     * Developers to just pick the libraries they need from the family and only inherit the 3rd party dependencies they need for the project they have.

-Scene Graph related principles:

 * Meaningfull encapsulation of Vulkan
     * Vulkan is fast and flexible, but it is also long winded to implement basic functionality - it can take 1500 lines of code just to get a depth sorted quads on screen!
     * Simply wrapping Vulkan within C++ classes doesn't address what developers actually need
     * Developers need higher level functionality to manage their scenes and computational workflow
     * Need to encapsulate Vulkan in a way that reduces the work required to set up and use Vulkan
     * Encapsulation of Vulkan to fit coherently in with how it's used in a scene graph
     * Scene graph design and implementation must also fit with how Vulkan works - a symbiotic realtionship
 * ***""If it ain't broke, don't fix it."*** : A number of approaches used in OpenSceneGraph project remain relevant to the new scene graph:
     * Visitor pattern variation that couples type safe operation and scene graph traversals
     * Mulit-pass, multi-stage rendering
     * Viewer, View and Camera and Windowing relationships
     * Intrusive reference counting

-*
+### Software quality principles:

+* Short cuts in code quality are *"Fools Gold"* when it comes to Productivity
+* Take pride in clarity and efficiency of code
+* Take time to understand and appreciate the code and techniques used by others - such as CppCoreGuidelines
+* You want your work to be a *Success*, so write it like it'll *Live Forever* (and be looked at forever:-)
+* If a problem exists, be honest about it, solve it right way and learn from the error and solution found
+* *"Prepare to thrown one away, you will anyhow"* (source : Mythical Man Month): don't get too wrapped up solving all the worlds problems in one place, solve the problems you have at hand and test the results, and if in the future it's found to be unsufficient then refactor/rewrite it with everything you've learnt and now need to achieve
+* Make use of static and dynamic analysis tools straightforward and a regular practice for developers and users